jhessin/blog/content/about.md

 moved to her hometown in Mullen, NE.

 So when people ask where I'm from I just tend to give them a blank stare...

+# What I'm about

+My priorities are my family and Jesus.
+Not necessarily in that order.
+Programming is a hobby, but not the main focus of my life.
+My oldest son has severe autism.
+Some would call it "classical" autism.
+This is what most people think of when they think of autism.
+He can't have a conversation.
+He can't adjust to change.
+Since learning about his condition I have discovered that I am also on the spectrum unofficially.

+Up until a few months ago I was really into gaming - primarily MMOs, but anything on a console was pretty addicting.
+But around may I realized it was taking to much time out of my life.
+Time away from family and time away from other productive things.
+I sold my PlayStation and have sworn off gaming.
+Maybe one day I'll be able to pick it up again, but I don't want to be ensnared by it.

+Currently my hobbies are books, programming, and tv/movies.

+# Favorite Authors/Books

+- Brandon Sanderson
+  - Everything but especially:
+    - Stormlight Archives
+    - Reckoner Series
+- Drew Hayes
+  - Everything but especially:
+    - Super Powereds
+    - Fred the Vampire
+    - NPC's
+- Kevin Hardman
+  - Everything but especially:
+    - Kid Sensation Novels
+- Dakota Krout
+  - Divine Dungeon Series
+- Steven Gould
+  - Jumper Series

+## Honorable Mentions

+- D. J. MacHale
+  - Pendragon Series
+- Terry Goodkind
+  - Sword of Truth Series
+- Dean Koontz
+  - He is a childhood favorite of mine.
+TickTok was one of my favorites along with the Odd Thomas Series.
+- Orson Scott Card
+  - Another childhood favorite - Nowadays he's a little too analytical for me though.
+I think some of the best stories of his are the Pathfinder series and the Mithermages series.